PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-11 10:55:59
+Last updated: 2024-04-11 10:56:32
-Random Quote: Jesus was a fag!
-He said: 'This is my body.
-Eat me.' - Big Boo
+Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose